kunalb/poet/README.md

 A light emacs theme that's well suited for prose: particularly org-mode and markdown-mode; or any mode that works well with `variable-pitch` mode.

 ## Motivation
 The main idea behind this was to make Emacs more friendly for writing prose instead of code.
 Highlights include mixing monospace and variable pitch text in markdown and org-modes, making it convenient to write prose and code together.
+I wrote a  about building poet at https://explog.in/notes/poet.html.
 For example,

 <p align="center">
   <img title="Screenshots" alt="Screenshots" src="https://github.com/kunalb/poet/raw/master/images/poet.gif" />